Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5600 XT will be 19% faster than the GeForce GTX Titan overall, due to its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 5600 XT should theoretically be just a bit superior to the GeForce GTX Titan overall. (explain)

-Texel RateThe Radeon RX 5600 XT is just a bit (more or less 6%) better at texture filtering than the GeForce GTX Titan. (explain)
+Texel RateThe Radeon RX 5600 XT should be a bit (approximately 6%) faster with regards to texture filtering than the GeForce GTX Titan. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon RX 5600 XT is superior to the GeForce GTX Titan, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 5600 XT is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison